Frequency theorem and inertial manifolds for neutral delay equations: Applications to delay equations of neutral type in

-that is the Lyapunov inequality for the $C_{0}$-semigroup $e^{\nu t}G(t)$ generated by the operator $A+\nu I$.
-Note that this semigroup admits an exponential dichotomy in $\mathbb{E}$ with $\mathbb{E}^{s}(\nu)$ and $\mathbb{E}^{u}(\nu)$ being the stable and unstable subspaces respectively.
+that is the Lyapunov inequality for the $C_{0}$-semigroup $e^{\nu_{0} t}G(t)$ generated by the operator $A+\nu_{0} I$.
+Note that this semigroup admits an exponential dichotomy in $\mathbb{H}$ with $\mathbb{H}^{s}(\nu_{0})$ and $\mathbb{H}^{u}(\nu_{0})$ being the stable and unstable subspaces respectively according to Theorem \ref{TH: SpectralDecompositionsDelayNeutral}.
 Thus, Theorem \ref{TH: HighRankConesTheorem} gives us the desired sign properties of $P$.

-In terms of \eqref{EQ: MonotoneInequality1} we have $v(t)=e^{\nu t}\widetilde{v}(t)$ and $\xi(t) = e^{\nu t} \widetilde{\xi}(t)$, where $\widetilde{v}(t)=\widetilde{v}(t,v_{0},\widetilde{\xi})$ is a solution to \eqref{EQ: ControlSystem} corresponding to the pair $(A,B)$.
+In terms of \eqref{EQ: MonotoneInequality1} we have $v(t)=e^{\nu_{0} t}\widetilde{v}(t)$ and $\xi(t) = e^{\nu_{0} t} \widetilde{\xi}(t)$, where $\widetilde{v}(t)=\widetilde{v}(t;v_{0},\widetilde{\xi})$ is a solution to \eqref{EQ: ControlSystem} corresponding to the pair $(A,B)$.
 Thus, \eqref{EQ: MonotoneInequality1} can be described as